kaoutar-lakdim/the-classification-of-CLICKBAIT/README.md

 ## Text Preprocessing Techniques

-Text preprocessing plays a vital role in text classification.
-We discuss commonly used techniques such as tokenization, stop word removal, lemmatization/stemming, and text normalization.
-These steps help clean and prepare the textual data before model training.
+Text preprocessing is a method used to clean textual data and prepare it for inputting into a model.
+Textual data contains noise in various forms, such as emotions, punctuation, and text in different cases.

+When we discuss human language, there are multiple ways to express the same thing, and this poses the main challenge we must confront because machines do not understand words.
+They require numerical representations, so we need to convert the text

 ## EDA: Exploratory Data Analysis